 4. Sister Friede

-Sister Friede is a boss that starts pretty easy but then gets harder in her consecutive phases.
+Sister Friede is a boss in Dark Souls 3 that starts pretty easy but then gets harder in her consecutive phases.
 As soon as phase 2 rolls around, Ariandel shows up to fight you.

 When you think you’ve beaten them, Sister Friede returns to life in an even more powerful form.
 This 3 phase boss fight means you have to do your best to conserve Estus flasks because there are a lot of opportunities to be slain.

 The good news is that you can summon Slave Knight Gael to aid you in the fight.
 He comes at the start of the second phase and focuses his efforts on Freide.
 This allows you to deal with Ariandel without worrying about Sister Friede as much.